 6.1 Specimen Size-Specimens shall be cylindrical and have a minimum diameter of 33 mm (1.3 in.).
-The average heightto-average diameter ratio shall be between 2 and 2.5.
-The largest particle size shall be smaller than $\frac{1}{6}$ the specimen diameter.
-If, after completion of a test, it is found based on visual observation that oversize particles are present, indicate this information in the report of test data (11.2.23).
+The average-height-to-average-diameter ratio shall be between 2 and 2.5.
+An individual measurement of height or diameter shall not vary from average by more than 2 %.
+The largest particle size shall be smaller than 1⁄2 the specimen diameter.
+If, after completion of a test, it is found based on visual observation that oversize particles are present, indicate this information in the report of test data (11.1.4).

-Note 10-If oversize particles are found in the specimen after testing, a particle-size analysis may be performed on the tested specimen in accordance with Test Method D422 to confirm the visual observation and the results provided with the test report (11.2.4).
+Note 9-If oversize particles are found in the specimen after testing, a particle-size analysis may be performed on the tested specimen in accordance with Test Method D422 to confirm the visual observation and the results provided with the test report (11.1.4).

-6.2 Intact Specimens-Prepare intact specimens from large intact samples or from samples secured in accordance with Practice D1587/D1587M or other acceptable intact tube sampling procedures.
-Samples shall be preserved and transported in accordance with the practices for Group C samples in Practices D4220/D4220M.
+6.2 Intact Specimens-Prepare intact specimens from large intact samples or from samples secured in accordance with Practice D1587 or other acceptable intact tube sampling procedures.
+Samples shall be preserved and transported in accordance with the practices for Group C samples in Practices D4220.
 Specimens obtained by tube sampling may be tested without trimming except for cutting the end surfaces plane and perpendicular to the longitudinal axis of the specimen, provided soil characteristics are such that no significant disturbance results from sampling.
 Handle specimens carefully to minimize disturbance, changes in cross section, or change in water content.
 If compression or any type of noticeable disturbance would be caused by the extrusion device, split the sample tube lengthwise or cut the tube in suitable sections to facilitate removal of the specimen with minimum disturbance.
 Prepare trimmed specimens, in an environment such as a controlled high-humidity room where soil water content change is minimized.
 Where removal of pebbles or crumbling resulting from trimming causes voids on the surface of the specimen, carefully fill the voids with remolded soil obtained from the trimmings.
 If the sample can be trimmed with minimal disturbance, a vertical trimming lathe may be used to reduce the specimen to the required diameter.
 After obtaining the required diameter, place the specimen in a miter box, and cut the specimen to the final height with a wire saw or other suitable device.
 Trim the surfaces with the steel straightedge.
 Perform one or more water content determinations on material trimmed from the specimen in accordance with Test Method D2216.
+Determine the mass and dimensions of the specimen using the devices described in 5.16 and 5.20.
+A minimum of three height measurements (120° apart) and at least three diameter measurements at the quarter points of the height shall be made to determine the average height and diameter of the specimen.